McShelby/hugo-theme-relearn/exampleSite/content/shortcodes/highlight.en.md

 +++
-description = "Generate diagrams and flowcharts from text" title = "Highlight"
+description = "Render code with a syntax highlighter" title = "Highlight"
 +++